DavidJKTofan/cloudflare-pages-template/README.md

 ==> https://cloudflare-pages-template.pages.dev/ (_your link might look different_)

+## Step 8 (Metadata)

+Added `Functions/_middleware.js` from the GitHub Repo [Dynamic Social Previews Meta Tags with Cloudflare Pages](https://github.com/pew/cloudflare-pages-social-preview), in order to add Meta Tags.

+Don't forget to edit the file [_middleware.js](functions/_middleware.js) with your own title, description, and such.

 ## Optional

 [Add custom headers to create Content Security Policies (CSP) and more](https://developers.cloudflare.com/pages/platform/headers/)